Weiyuan, Jinggu County: History

 In February 2006, former Zhongshan Township (钟山乡) was merged into Weiyuan.

 Geography

-It lies at the eastern of Jinggu Dai and Yi Autonomous County, bordering Yongping Town to the west, Yizhi Township and Zhengxing Town to the south, Fengshan Town and Jinggu Town to the north, and Zhengxing Town to the east.
+It lies at the eastern part of Jinggu Dai and Yi Autonomous County, bordering Yongping Town to the west, Yizhi Township and Zhengxing Town to the south, Fengshan Town and Jinggu Town to the north, and Zhengxing Town to the east.

 There are two rivers in the town, the Jinggu River (景谷河) and Weiyuan River (威远江).

 Economy

 The region's economy is based on agriculture, animal husbandry, aquaculture, and commerce.
 The region mainly produce rice.
 Sugarcane, tobacco, tea, coffee, fruit, vegetable are the economic plants of this region.

 Demographics

 As of 2020, the National Bureau of Statistics of China estimates the town's population now to be 82,289.

 Tourist attractions

 The Dazhai Temple (大寨总佛寺) and Dongna Temple (东那佛寺) are Buddhist temples in the town.

 Transportation

 The town is connected to two highways: the China National Highway 323 and Provincial Highway S222.
 The China National Highway G323 runs east–west just central of the town.
 The Provincial Highway S222 starts from the town and goes north.